- Section 1 – Remuneration of statutory and non-statutory chief officers, deputy chief officers, and monitoring officer

 Section 3 - Pay relationships

-Under the provisions of the Code of Recommended Practice for Local Authorities on Data Transparency, issued by the Department for Communities and Local Government under Section 2 of the Local Government Planning and Land Act 1980, the Council is expected to publish its “pay multiple”, i.e. the ratio between the highest paid salary and the median salary of the whole of the local authority’s workforce based on data as at 31st March 2019.
-This multiple is 6.6 with a median salary of £23,866 (subject to change pending the 2020 Pay Award).
+Under the provisions of the Code of Recommended Practice for Local Authorities on Data Transparency, issued by the Department for Communities and Local Government under Section 2 of the Local Government Planning and Land Act 1980, the Council is expected to publish its “pay multiple”, i.e. the ratio between the highest paid salary and the median salary of the whole of the local authority’s workforce based on data as at 31 March 2020.
+This multiple is 6.5 with a median salary of £24,799.

 (The median salary figure is the salary value at which 50% of the salaries which apply to the whole of the local authority’s workforce are below that value and 50% are above it.
 The lowest pay point in the overall salary range which has been used by the Council in calculating the median salary is that which applies to its lowest paid employees, as defined in section 2 of this pay policy statement.)